elasticio/code-component/README.md

-# hello-world-nodejs
+# Hello Code!
-Hello World component for the elastic.io platform
+A code component for the elastic.io platform, runs a piece of synchronious JavaScript inside your integration flow.